-Finally in a pop up show of Sevier Skirts at Rumors in Nashville she encountered an enthusiastic customer who volunteered a home party the following week. https://sevierskirts.com Though she bagged some orders, she did not make money.
+In time Sevier Skirts presented a pop up show at Rumors in Nashville.
+She encountered an enthusiastic customer who volunteered a home party the following week.
+Though she bagged some orders, she did not make money.
 Her father coached her toward some profitable numbers and she was off to the races.

-She has since crisscrossed the southeast, with a high popularity in Atlanta, Memphis, Nashville, Charlotte and Columbus, Ohio, still scheduling parties, but also making house calls to long time customers.
+She has since crisscrossed the southeast with a high popularity in Atlanta, Memphis, Nashville, Charlotte and Columbus, Ohio and still schedules parties but also makes house calls to long time customers.

 Sevier Skirts has modified through the years as Suzanne took notes for a fuller cut in the early days transitioning into the smart aligned structure of today.
 She seized on dress design when she intuited that the market was yearning for a dress.